David Courard-Hauri, a Drake University professor, has announced he will run for an Iowa House seat in Des Moines on the Iowa Green Party ticket.

 In fact, he is.
 Smithers is the lone Green candidate for state or federal office in Iowa this year.

-Smithers, 57, of Wellman doesn’t want to be the Lone Green Ranger forever, so he hopes to build the party as a social movement for “working folks making less than $20 an hour.”
-Read the rest of this entry »
+Smithers, 57, of Wellman doesn’t want to be the Lone Green Ranger forever, so he hopes to build the party as a social movement for “working folks making less than $20 an hour.” read more »

 Since November 4th, we’ve learned of 7 more Greens elected in California, Colorado, Connecticut and Iowa.
 In addition to the 21 Greens elected on Nov.
 3rd, that makes 28 Green victories this fall.
-Thanks to Brent McMillan of GPUS for tipping us off.
-Read the rest of this entry »
+Thanks to Brent McMillan of GPUS for tipping us off. read more »

 Green Party (US) release:

 • Green Party beachhead in California: Greens take a majority of seats on Fairfax Town Council; see Preliminary Election Day results for Greens at http://www.gp.org/elections/2009-videos/november-results.html

 • ‘Send a Green to Congress in 2010′: Greens will reach out to voters who are disappointed by Obama and Dems but haven’t forgotten eight years of GOP misrule under Bush

 WASHINGTON, DC — The Green Party made a strong showing in city council races across the US on Election Day, November 3, 2009.

 Greens now make up a majority on the Fairfax Town Council in Marin County, California, where first-place finisher Pam Hartwell-Herrero joins incumbents Lew Tremaine and Larry Bragman.
 Fairfax becomes the fourth municipality in the US to have a Green majority, following Arcata and Sebastopol in California and New Paltz in New York.